Farukhsb/edu-intel-spark/README.md

 - more live-environment verification
 - broader permissions and RLS validation after migration apply
 - continued extraction of heavy page logic into smaller domain services

-## In One Line

-GradeAI uses AI to reduce the repetitive work of academic assessment while keeping academic judgement with lecturers.